Problems paying your bill? We're here to help.

-If you don’t think you’ll be able to pay your bill on time, get in contact with the Payment Management team as soon as you can.
-We’ll talk through your options, and find a solution that’s right for you.
-This could mean:
+We’re here to support you if you don’t think you’ll be able to pay your bill on time.
+There are lots of options we can discuss to help you when times get tough.
+Get in touch with our Payment Management Team who will find a solution that’s right for you.
+The options could include:

-- lowering your Spend Cap, if you have one
+- Adding or lowering your Spend Cap, if you have one

 Get in touch